GuildSA/corona-hack-pack/README.md

 1. Go to the menu 'Preferences > Package Control'
 2. In the edit box type "Install Package" to find and select it.
-3. In the edit box type "Fix Mac Path"" to find and select it.
+3. In the edit box type "Fix Mac Path" to find and select it.
 4. Installation progress will be displayed in the lower left corner of Sublime.
 5. Restart Sublime